 - Strong anonymity between the users of a PriFi network (typically, the members of an organization or a company).

-- Protection against equivocation attacks.
+- Novel protections against jamming and equivocation attacks.

 How it works